On the Limit Set of Root Systems of Coxeter Groups acting on Lorentzian spaces: Introduction

-On the other hand, when $B$ is of signature $(n,1)$, the couple $(V,B)$ is called a {\em Lorentzian $(n+1)$-space} and $Q$ is called the {\em light cone}, see for instance~\cite[Chapter~3]{Ra06}.
-In this case, $W$ is a discrete reflection subgroup of the group $\mathcal I(\mathbb H^{n})$ of isometries of the hyperbolic $n$-space $\mathbb H^{n}$ (see~\cite{Ra06}).
-There is an affine hyperplane~$\mathcal H$ of~$V$ such that $Q\cap \mathcal H$ is a ball and its interior $Q^-\cap \mathcal H$ is naturally identified with the {\em projective model} $\mathbb H^{n}_p$ for $\mathbb H^{n}$ (see details in~\S\ref{se:Hyperbo}).
-The {\em limit set of $W$}, denoted by $\Lambda(W)$, is the accumulation set of the $W$-orbit of a point $x\in \mathbb H^{n}_p$.
+On the other hand, when $B$ has signature $(n,1)$, the pair $(V,B)$ is called a {\em Lorentzian $(n+1)$-space} and $Q$ is called the {\em light cone}, see for instance~\cite[Chapter~3]{Ra06}.
+In this case, $W$ is a discrete reflection subgroup of the group $\mathcal I(\mathbb H^{n})$ of isometries of the hyperbolic $n$-space $\mathbb H^{n}$ (see~\cite{Ra06}): there is an affine hyperplane~$\mathcal H$ of~$V$ such that $Q\cap \mathcal H$ is a sphere, and the corresponding open ball ($Q^-\cap \mathcal H$) is naturally identified with the {\em projective model} $\mathbb H^{n}_p$ for $\mathbb H^{n}$ (see details in~\S\ref{se:Hyperbo}).
+We will explain in \S\ref{se:Coxeter} the relation between the set $E(\Phi)$ of limit roots and the imaginary convex set $Z$ (the projective version of Dyer's imaginary cone from \cite{Dy12}): the closure $\overline{Z}$ is equal to the convex hull of $E(\Phi)$, and the set $E(\Phi)$ is equal to the intersection of $\overline{Z}$ with the boundary of $\mathbb H^{n}_p$, see Figure~\ref{fig:3}.

+In the context of hyperbolic geometry, another notion of limit is the {\em limit set of $W$}, denoted by $\Lambda(W)$, which is defined to be the accumulation set of the $W$-orbit of a point $x\in \mathbb H^{n}_p$.
 The limit set $\Lambda(W)$ is of great interest in the theory of Kleinian groups and its generalizations, see for instance~\cite{Nic89,MaTa98,Ra06}.
-Our main result is the following.
+In~\cite{HoLaRi12,DyHoRi13} some examples of the limit roots associated to a Coxeter group, acting as a discrete reflection group on a Lorentzian space, looked like the limit set of a Kleinian group; see for instance the Apollonian circles in Figure~\ref{fig:intro} obtained as limit set of a root system.
+As a byproduct of our discussion we obtain the following theorem.

-\begin{thm} If $(V,B)$ is a Lorentzian space, the limit set $E(\Phi)$ of the root system $\Phi$ is equal to the limit set $\Lambda(W)$. \end{thm}
+\begin{thm} If $(V,B)$ is a Lorentzian space, the limit set $E(\Phi)$ of the root system~$\Phi$ is equal to the limit set $\Lambda(W)$. \end{thm}

-A proof of this theorem basically follows from interpreting the results of~\cite{DyHoRi13} into the language of hyperbolic geometry: a more precise statement, and its proof, are given in~\S\ref{ss:prooftheorem}.
-We do not know a direct proof of this statement using only tools from hyperbolic geometry.
-It turns out that to do so brings out very interesting links that we feel should be further investigated.
-The last section~\S\ref{ss:univers} of this article is devoted to describe precisely the example in Figure~\ref{fig:intro} together with its relation with Apollonian gaskets.
+A proof of Theorem~\ref{thm:main} follows by reinterpreting the results in \cite{DyHoRi13} into the language of hyperbolic geometry, as explained in details in \S\ref{ss:prooftheorem}.
+The idea is as follows.
+Each hyperplane of a reflection in $\mathbb H ^n$ corresponds to a unique space-like vector --- a positive root --- in the ambient Lorentzian space.
+Normalizing these positive roots, we obtain $E(\Phi)$ as their set of accumulation points.
+The interior of the convex hull $\conv(E(\Phi))$ of $E(\Phi)$ is contained in $Q^-$.
+In \cite{DyHoRi13}, it is shown that $E(\Phi)$ is also the accumulation set of the $W$-orbit of any point in $\conv(E(\Phi)) \cap Q^-$.
+The proof then follows by showing that $\mathbb H^n \cap \conv(E(\Phi))$ is non empty and, therefore, that $E(\Phi)$ is the accumulation set of a $W$-orbit of a point in $\mathbb H^n$.